 This year ELLE featured Lauren as one of 30 women under 30 changing the world.

 Lauren is the co-founder of award winning service design agency Snook.
 She spent 2015 designing and launching a new MA in Digital Experience Design at Hyper Island.
 In the past she has worked for DesignThinkers, Deutsche Telekom and Future Gov.

 Paul has more than 15 years of experience creating and landing new ventures around the world in Financial Services, Fintech, e-commerce, social media and new technologies commercialisation.

 He has a track record of building new businesses and revenue streams inside and outside large Corporates through a true passion for innovation and the ability to lead calmly through complex challenges.

 His excitement about how disruptive innovation can make a real, commercial difference has allowed him to lead driven, high calibre teams through complexity and constraints to create tangible commercial value in innovative spaces.

-Thomas is a hands-on creative fascinated by clever design, new trends and foreign cultures.
+Thomas is a creative strategist fascinated by clever design, new trends and foreign cultures.
 His background lies in Product Design, where he has made it in to the final rounds of national innovation challenges.

 We're lucky to have an excellent board of Advisors who we can call on for their input and expertise at any stage of the programme.